NicoJuicy/LearnML/ml/eda.md

 ```

 ## Essential Code Blocks

 [11 Essential Code Blocks for EDA Regression Task](https://towardsdatascience.com/11-simple-code-blocks-for-complete-exploratory-data-analysis-eda-67c2817f56cd)

 Exploratory Data Analysis (EDA) is one of the first steps of the data science process which involves learning as much as possible about the data without spending too much time.

-We get an instinctive as well as a high-level practical understanding of the data including a general idea of the structure of the data set, some cleaning ideas, the target variable and possible modeling techniques.
+We can get an instinctive as well as a high-level practical understanding of the data including a general idea of the structure of the data set, some cleaning ideas, the target variable and possible modeling techniques.

 ## Basic Dataset Exploration